nutanixworkshops/advancedsolutionsbootcamp/calm_projects/calm_projects.rst

   Review :ref:`calm_basics` before proceeding with the lab to familiarize yourself with the UI and common terminology used in Nutanix Calm.

-  Estimated time to complete: **170 MINUTES**
+  Estimated time to complete: **15 MINUTES**

-In this exercise you will configure a Project to contain your Blueprints and Applications created throughout the Workshop.
+In this exercise you will configure a Project to contain your Blueprints and Applications created throughout the Bootcamp.

 Creating A Project
 ++++++++++++++++++